Inside (2013 film): Plot

-After succumbing to a drug addiction that cost him his job, almost all of his money, and his dignity, Miles Berrett (Luke Goss) is entering his new home: a tiny cell in an old, run-down prison.
+After succumbing to a drug addiction that cost him his job, almost all of his money, and his dignity, Miles Berrett is entering his new home: a tiny cell in an old, run-down prison.
 Determined to get his life back on track, Miles plans to serve his time and make things right with his wife and daughter.

 While asleep on his bunk during his first night locked up, Miles is ripped awake by a terrifying crash.
 A moment later, in the dark, guards rush past his cell.
-Working with Anthony (Paul Rae), the "lifer" in the cell next to him, Miles tries to determine what is going on, but this is unlike anything that has ever happened in this prison.
+Working with Anthony, the "lifer" in the cell next to him, Miles tries to determine what is going on, but this is unlike anything that has ever happened in this prison.
 Soon, Miles and Anthony hear gunfire.
 And then screaming... the horrible, sickening screams of a man being torn apart.
 Something bad is happening in this prison.

 Outside of his cell, through the darkness, Miles can hear other inmates talking, yelling—trying to figure out what is happening.
 A voice over a PA system instructs all of the prisoners to remain calm and quiet.
 "There has been a situation.
 It has been contained."
 But Miles and Anthony know that is a lie.
 Something is loose in the prison, and it is killing the guards.

 After some time, Miles understands that there are no prison guards left and that the thing outside his cell is connected to him.